Undergraduate Awards

 Value: $500 each

 The Robert J. Cannon Performing Arts Award was established in recognition of Dr. Cannon’s long term dedication to the care of the performing arts community.
-The recipient(s) must demonstrate a passion for the performing arts and a desire to provide ongoing care and preventive programs for the artist.
+The recipient(s) must demonstrate a passion for the performing arts and a desire to provide ongoing care and preventative programs for the artist.
 An essay describing the applicant’s artistic involvement and professional philosophy is to be submitted with the award application.

 Value: $500